 Reaching Hard-to-Reach Places

-While fibre-to-the-premises and fibre-to-the-node, along with hybrid fibre coaxial, are making up the vast majority of the NBN rollout, NBN Co states that fixed wireless and satellite will deliver high-speed broadband beyond the fixed line footprint.
-Fixed wireless and satellite will not deliver speeds equivalent to the fixed line technologies being used, however they will deliver a speed upgrade on existing internet technologies.
-While NBN Co is offering wholesale speeds of up to 100 Mbps download and 40 Mbps upload over NBN fibre, the maximum speeds currently on offer for wireless service are:
+Fixed wireless and satellite will not deliver speeds equivalent to the fixed line technologies being used, however will deliver a speed upgrade on existing internet technologies.
+While NBN Co is offering wholesale speeds of up to 100 Mbps download and 40 Mbps upload over NBN fibre, as already noted the maximum speeds currently on offer are:

 To put the sort of speeds on offer into context, NBN Co states its fixed wireless plans operating at 50 Mbps download and 20 Mbps upload speeds will be capable of: